 Jamie Savan – director, cornett / mute cornett

 Jamie Savan is a member of His Majestys Sagbutts & Cornetts, as well as the founder-director of the Gonzaga Band.
 He is also active as a solo recitalist, and as an orchestral principal with the English Baroque Soloists under Sir John Eliot Gardiner.
 He has performed with many other of the world’s leading period-instrument ensembles, including Concerto Palatino, Amsterdam Baroque Orchestra, and Bach Collegium Japan to name but a few, and continues to be in great demand as a freelance player of the cornett, mute cornett, and the oft-neglected ‘lizard’ or tenor cornett.
 Jamie’s main passion is in discovering previously unknown music in old manuscripts and original printed part-books, and in bringing it to life though the process of transcribing, editing, performing and recording – both with The Gonzaga Band and with HMSC for which he has researched and directed a number of innovative new programmes.
-Jamie is lucky enough to combine his performing career with teaching and research as a Senior Lecturer in Music at Birmingham Conservatoire.
+Jamie is lucky enough to combine his performing career with teaching and research as a Senior Lecturer in Music at the Royal Birmingham Conservatoire.

 Faye Newton – soprano